sandesh910/TrafficManagementSystem/README.md

 # TrafficManagementSystem
- A java Swing project for Traffic management System
+ A java Swing project for Traffic management System.
+ Fine the vehicles.